Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 And then there’s the deeply personal:

 “‘Have a Little Faith in Me,’ by John Hiatt—that was played at my wedding to Kirsten in 1991.”
-In a Chicago blues bar, no less.
+They were married in Buddy Guy’s Checkerboard Lounge blues club on 43rd Street in Chicago with music performed by bluesman Junior Wells himself.

-Kirk’s not just a collector of records.
+He’s not just a collector of old friends and records.
 He’s a sharer of songs, especially on his radio show, but in other ways, too.
 Even as he helped shape the story of Southern Rock, his own musical tastes ran deeper, wider, and more soul-bending than any one genre could contain.

 And like his photography, his approach to music is honest and discerning: